 You’ve Got Bisexuality All Wrong!
 Common Misconceptions of Bisexuality

-If you’re bisexual, take these statements as words of affirmation.
-There is NOTHING that disqualifies you from being bisexual if that is what you identify as and know yourself to be.
+If you’re bisexual, take these affirmations to heart: there is absolutely nothing that disqualifies you from identifying as bisexual if that’s who you know yourself to be.

 Before We Begin, Let’s Define: